MarshMeadow/syncler-guide/README.md

 Q/A 2: "Syncler+ Help":

-- Q/A: Sorry Nubi !
+- Q/A: "Sorry Nubi !
 Anybody have any help for a nubi, every provider package that I enter into Syncler+ says installed failed?
 I can't get any packages to install.
-Any and all advice would be great.
+Any and all advice would be great."